 Before the scan, we get information about the reason for the scan and your medical history.
 Your doctor provides much of this information.
 But, we may ask you questions when you arrive about your medical history, allergies, and medications.
 It is also essential for us to know if you have diabetes.

 We must also have your other studies for comparison.
-These may be X-rays, CT scans, or MRIs.
-If DHMC performed your exams, we have access to your studies.
+These may be X-rays, computerized tomography (CT) scans, or magnetic resonance imaging (MRI) scans.
+If Dartmouth-Hitchcock Medical Center (DHMC) performed your exams, we have access to your studies.
 If you had your studies performed elsewhere and you have access to them, please bring them with you.
 We will use them as we read your PET scan and then return them by mail either to you or to the lending institution.
 If there are copies, we can keep them on file at DHMC.
 Please let us know if this is possible.

 Before your scan:

 - Avoid any strenuous exercise for 24 hours.

 - Do not eat anything for six hours.

 - Please take any prescribed medication (you may use water to take this medication).

 If you are to receive a CT scan with oral contrast administered within six hours before the PET scan, use a sugar-free contrast.

 If you have diabetes, we will send you instructions in advance with your appointment letter.

 After checking in at the Nuclear Medicine reception desk, we take you to a preparation area.
 We check your blood glucose level with a fingerstick.
 In rare instances, it may be necessary to postpone or cancel a test if your blood glucose level is abnormal.